-Volition, or free will, is the human capacity to decide how to act based on internal judgements, rather than an automatic response to an external stimulus or event, such as a reflexive response.
+Volition, or free will, is the human capacity to decide how to act based on internal judgments, rather than an automatic response to an external stimulus or event, such as a reflexive response.

-After all, to change requires us being greater than the body and all it’s emotional memories, addictions, and unconscious habituations – that is, to no longer be defined by our body and our past.
-With willpower and keeping our focus on the gratitude instead of the depression (for example), our brains will adapt.
+After all, to change requires us to be greater than the body and all its emotional memories, addictions, and unconscious habituations – that is, to no longer be defined by our body and our past.
+With willpower and keeping our focus on gratitude instead of depression (for example), our brains will adapt.

 What we’re telling ourselves on a daily basis is what has meaning to us.
 And if our present knowledge is based on our own conclusions from past experiences, then without any new knowledge, we’ll always keep creating the outcome that’s equal to our past.
 But when we change our meaning and change our intention we change the results.

 We may not be able to control all the elements in our outer world, but how we assign meaning to those experiences includes a barrage of physical, mental, emotional, and chemical responses also affect many aspects of our inner world.
 Our beliefs, and our perceptions of how we interact with our external environment have an influence on our internal environment.
 We could say that meaning is continually affecting the neural structures that influence who we are on the microscopic level, which then influences who we are on the macroscopic level.

 In short, the more we learn about the “what” and the “why’, the easier and more effective the “how” becomes.

 As stated earlier, Hebbian theory dictates that neurons that fire together wire together, and the more frequently these neurons fire together, the stronger the neural pathways become.